tracim/tracim/doc/backend/migrate_storage.md

-## Migrate file storage
+# Migrate file storage

-:warning: This feature is experimental !
+⚠️ This feature is experimental !

 If you want to migrate between the existing storage available for uploaded_file or just want to migrate